f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab1.rst

 ``Strict-Transport Security: max-age=31536000; includeSubDomains``

-The max-age attribute defines how long the browser should store this information, in this case 1 year.
+The max-age attribute defines how long the browser should store this information.
+In this case, it is 1 year.
 The includeSubDomains attribute is optional and indicates that the browser must communicate over HTTPS to this and any sub-domain of the current domain.
 To be most effective, this response header should a) only be transmitted over HTTPS in the